AndyHazz/All-Killer-PinHP-rom-sorter/README.md

-# All Killer no filler PinHP rom sorter
+# All Killer, No Filler PinHP rom sorter

 Put this script in your PinHP advmame_roms folder, along with a full advance mame (0.106) romset